 The Company’s shareholders elect the directors annually.
 The Board nominates directors for election at the annual meeting of shareholders and selects directors to fill vacancies that occur between annual meetings.

-The process of the Governance/Nominating Committee for identifying nominees shall be to:
+The process of the Governance and Corporate Responsibility Committee for identifying nominees shall be to:

 The Board has established a Board Member Position Profile to be used in the recruitment and selection of directors (attached hereto as Exhibit B).

-Candidates for nomination to the Board will be selected by the Governance/Nominating Committee taking into consideration the overall composition and the diversity of the Board and the skills, experience and expertise that Board members are able to offer.
+Candidates for nomination to the Board will be selected by the Governance and Corporate Responsibility Committee taking into consideration the overall composition and the diversity of the Board and the skills, experience and expertise that Board members are able to offer.
+The Committee is committed to actively seek out highly qualified women and minority candidates and will include candidates with a diversity of ethnicity and gender in the pool of candidates from which Board nominees are chosen.
+The Committee may also seek to include, in the candidate pool, individuals from non-executive corporate positions and non-traditional environments.
 In evaluating director nominees, the Committee considers the following, among other criteria:

 - the appropriate size of the Company’s Board;